 I love love going to the aquarium and the zoo.
 During each of our visits, we have gone to either an aquarium or a zoo.
 We have visited Fresno Chaffee Zoo in California and the Monterey Bay Aquarium and Taronga Zoo in Sydney, Australia.
 Zoos are so much fun!
 I love enjoying the different exhibits and gushing over the cute, fuzzy animals.
 Every time I see one, I tell Mitch that I want one, and he indulges me by always saying yes.
 He fuels that fire quite often.
 If you are close to the Monterey area visit the Monterey Bay Aquarium, you won’t regret it.
 There is something about watching animals swim that is very calming and relaxing to me.
 I also find the atmosphere and ambiance to be very romantic.
 When the aquarium is quiet, you can simply enjoy the animals and your honey.
 It can become quite a wonderful and memorable date.

 If you are one who enjoys growing in knowledge and history, then a museum is always fun and exciting.
+It sure s one of the best summer LDR date ideas.
 While in Australia, Mitch and I visited the National Dinosaur Museum, and we had SO MUCH FUN!
 We became “official” dinosaur hunters, and I have a little dinosaur keychain whose name is Fred the Friendly Dinosaur.
 If you two aren’t too much into history, you two can always find a fun museum such as the National Dinosaur Museum or even Madam Tussauds wax museum.
 Take silly pictures with your favorite celebrity or movie characters.
 You’ll be making fun memories.
 We also enjoyed the National Museum of Australia in Canberra, Australia.
 If, like Mitch and I, you two are from different countries, it’s exciting to learn about your significant other’s home country.
 I encourage going to some form of museum and continuing to not only learn about your S/O but also what makes their home country great.
 Then you, too, can hold a sense of pride for that country.

 If you are nearby some sort of theme park or boardwalk, then I encourage that you two take a little drive and enjoy some fun time at a theme park or boardwalk.
 Mitch and I have been to Disneyland, and although it was ridiculously crowded, we still had fun.
 He still wears his Donald Duck hat sometimes.
 Going to a theme park or boardwalk encourages you each to dive into your inner child and be a little carefree for a moment.
 It’s always fun to kiss on the Ferris wheel with your honey, take pictures with the characters, and try different and delicious foods within the park.